Dusi, Srikakulam district: Economy

-There is a large scale steel plant located at Dusi owned by Concast Ferro Inc. However due to the chaos created by the then Telugu Desam Party Employee Union Leaders, the factory was shut down for the last two years.
+There is a large scale steel plant located at Dusi owned by Concast Ferro Inc. However, due to financial difficulties the plant was finally shutdown from 2021.

 The majority of the people work in State Government jobs or Central Government jobs like Indian Railways.
 The women very well utilise the self-help groups financed by the State Government.
 The village also has a few labourers who work on daily wages.
 The elderly receive the pension from the State Government.
 The youth are energetic and hard working and they can give their best provided an opportunity.

 The direct income for the Village Panchayat in the form of taxes is from the Concat Ferro which is very minimal.
-Sand was once upon a income for the local panchayat based on the government policies change from time to time.
-There are large scale allegations on the Sand mafia especially supported by the Telugu Desam Party local leaders with the support from the MLA during 2013-2018 when the Telugu Desam Party was in ruling.
+Sand was once upon an income for the local panchayat based on the government policies change from time to time.

 Best time to visit is during the monsoon and winter.
 The summers are very hot hear with temperatures soaring to around 45 degrees.